35percent/blog/src/pages/blog/2020-09-20-the-elephant-traders-who-face-the-end-without-new-homes.md

 ---
 templateKey: blog-post
 featuredimage: /img/lescreenshot.png
-published: true
 title: The Elephant traders who face the end without new homes
-subtitle: Only 40 traders 'found new premises' as centre closure looms
+subtitle: "Only 40 traders have 'found new premises' as centre closure looms"
 date: 2020-09-22
 ---
 Shopping centre developer Delancey and Southwark Council have mounted a desperate defence of their failed trader’ relocation strategy, with a [joint statement](https://elephantandcastletowncentre.co.uk/news/elephant-and-castle-town-centre-relocation-correcting-the-misinformation-and-providing-the-facts/) claiming that all qualifying businesses have been relocated or offered relocation options _‘without question’_.
 The centre is due to close on Thursday.